samreena04j9/namaste-react/README.md

 #PARCEL
 /**
--Its hepls with Dev Build
+ 1.Its hepls with Dev Build
--It Host our App to the Local Server
+ 2.It Host our App to the Local Server
--It automatically refreshes the page also which means HMR= Hot Module Replacement -It Uses File Watching Algorithm which is written in C++ -Caching--Faster Builds
+ 3.It automatically refreshes the page also which means HMR= Hot Module Replacement 4.It Uses File Watching Algorithm which is written in C++ 5.Caching--Faster Builds
--Parcel also do the Image Optimization
+ 6.Parcel also do the Image Optimization 7.Minification
--Minification
+ 8.Bundling
--Bundling
+ 9.Compress
--Compress
+ 10.Consistant Hashing
--Consistant Hashing
+ 11.Code Splitting
--Code Splitting
+ 12.Differential Bundling - supports odler browsers
--Differential Bundling - supports odler browsers -Diagnostic
+ 13.Diagnostic
--Error Handaling
+ 14.Error Handaling
--HTTPs
+ 15.HTTPs
--Tree Shaking - remove unused code
+ 16.Tree Shaking - remove unused code
--Different dev and prod bundles
+ 17.Different dev and prod bundles
 */

 #For the Food App the structure